In this article, I explain whether Singapore is worth visiting and share some interesting facts about this truly impressive metropolis.

 - Singapore is the second most densely populated country after the Principality of Monaco

-- It is the fourth largest financial center in the world
+- It is the fourth-largest financial center in the world

 - Its port is among the top five in terms of activity and traffic on a world scale

-- 42% of the population are foreigners
+- 42% of the population is foreigners

-- It has one of the highest concentrations in the world of millionaires in relation to population
+- It has one of the highest concentrations in the world of millionaires

 - Singapore is often considered the most expensive city in the world, and although rankings vary from year to year, it always ranks in the first few places